This statement applies to content published on the thurrock.gov.uk domain.

 Non-compliance with the accessibility regulations

 Some of our published PDF files and Word documents are essential to providing our services – for example, as application forms.
 Forms that remain as PDF files have been saved in the PDF/A archiving format.
-Word document forms are accompanied by equivalent PDF/A files.
+Any Word document forms are accompanied by equivalent PDF/A files.